 We are committed to our relationships with Indigenous communities and understand that their early and on-going participation and collaboration throughout the life of the project is important.

-Due to the rich history of the lands in southwestern Ontario, Hydro One has retained licensed archaeologists to conduct archaeological assessments for the new transmission line corridor.
+Hydro One has retained licensed archaeologists to conduct archaeological assessments for the new transmission line corridor.
 We are currently conducting archaeological field surveys on areas with identified archaeological potential, to ensure that any archaeological resources found are appropriately managed and protected.

-Explore more about what we studied and found in Section 7.8 of the ESR.
+Explore more about what we studied and found in Section 7.8 of the Final ESR.